Stage 1: Self-Discovery | Fears Reframing

 Part 1: Define the worst case

 For this decision, list every bad thing that could happen if you went through with it.
 Be specific, thorough, and let your imagination run dark.
-Get everything out on paper or our Notion workbook.
+Get everything out on paper or the Notion workbook.

-What could go wrong?
-(Be specific)
+• What could go wrong?

-What could I do to prevent this?
+• What could you do to prevent this?

 Part 2: Define the benefits of action